Archer-Daniels-Midland Company (ADM) Reveals an Earnings Mystery

 Barclays gave a rating of “Overweight” to ADM, setting the target price at $52 in the report published on June 30th of the current year.

-During the last 5 trading sessions, ADM rose by +2.44%, which changed the moving average for the period of 200-days by +6.93% in comparison to the 20-day moving average, which settled at $44.53.
-In addition, Archer-Daniels-Midland Company saw -1.17% in overturn over a single year, with a tendency to cut further losses.
+In addition, Archer-Daniels-Midland Company saw -0.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ADM starting from Dufour Pierre, who bought 11,100 shares at the price of $44.75 back on Aug 25.
-After this action, Dufour Pierre now owns 18,800 shares of Archer-Daniels-Midland Company, valued at $496,725 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ADM starting from Morris Gregory A, who sold 5,263 shares at the price of $46.00 back on Sep 03.
+After this action, Morris Gregory A now owns 164,330 shares of Archer-Daniels-Midland Company, valued at $242,098 using the latest closing price.

-Morris Gregory A, the Senior Vice President of Archer-Daniels-Midland Company, sold 20,000 shares at $44.46 during a trade that took place back on Aug 19, which means that Morris Gregory A is holding 164,330 shares at $889,100 based on the most recent closing price.
+Dufour Pierre, the Director of Archer-Daniels-Midland Company, bought 11,100 shares at $44.75 during a trade that took place back on Aug 25, which means that Dufour Pierre is holding 18,800 shares at $496,725 based on the most recent closing price.

 Stock Fundamentals for ADM